ThilinaRajapakse/simpletransformers/README.md

 Set to True during inference on CPU/GPUs to obtain higher-through put for

 #### *thread_count*
-During train and eval use the default value , in production/inference use this to control resource usage This affects only classification models for now , but this technique can be used in other models as well.
+During train and eval use the default value , in production/inference use this to control resource usage.
+This affects only classification models for now , but this technique can be used in other models as well.
 Set to 1 during inference if you want pytorch to avoid using multiple-cores per process/worker. this helps processes avoid competing for the same limited resources (physical cores) and helps scale ML service with multiple workers.